EllyC20/The-BookStore-MS4/README.md

 * I want to be able to log in to a previously registered profile.
 * I want to be able to leave reviews for products.

+**Key Benefits Of Having An Account**
+* As a registered user, you can leave a review of a product.
+A non registered user can not.
+* As a registered user, you have a profile.
+Here you can view previous orders and save default delivery information.
+A non registered user does not have a profile.

 <span id="strategy"></span>